Marco Majouga

-Marco Ludivin Majouga (born 9 May 2001) is a French professional footballer who plays as a winger for the Bulgarian club Botev Vratsa in the First League.
+Marco Ludivin Majouga (born 9 May 2001) is a professional footballer who plays as a winger.
+Born in France, he plays for the Central African Republic national team.

 Career

 Majouga is a youth product of Toulouse-Montaudran, Toulouse and Nîmes.
-He made his professional debut with Nîmes in a 1–1 Ligue 1 tie with RC Lens on 27 September 2020.
+He made his professional debut with Nîmes in a 1–1 Ligue 1 tie with Lens on 27 September 2020.
 On 31 August 2021, he transferred to Dunkerque signing a 2-year contract.
-On 7 February 2023, he transferred to the Bulgarian club Botev Vratsa.
+On 7 February 2023, he transferred to Bulgarian club Botev Vratsa.

+International career

+Born in France, Majouga is of Central African Republic descent.
+He debuted for the Central African Republic national team in a 2023 Africa Cup of Nations qualification loss to Ghana on 7 September 2023.